| Title: | Missing Data Imputation and Model Checking |

 on whether the upper and / or lower bounds are numeric vectors or functions that output numeric

-vectors (scalars are recycled and can be Inf
+vectors (scalars are recycled and can be Inf).
+These subclasses are

 where both the lower and upper bounds are numeric vectors